dethsi/ionisx_front_test/README.md

 # Welcome to Shitty React

 You will start the technical test front **React** for ionisx.<br/>
-From the moment you start the test you have half an hour<br/>
-to do as many exercises as possible.<br/>
+From the moment you start the test you have half an hour to do as many exercises as possible.<br/>